Pranima23/Algo-and-Complexity/README.md

 # DSA-Lab

-This is the lab work for the course DSA that I studied using Python.
+This is the lab work using Python for the course DSA that I studied in my third year.
 ---
 ##### Lab 1: Searching Algorithms
 - Linear Search